Ecology and carbon-neutrality strategy

 Lubricants from CO2-neutral production

-From 2020 onwards, FUCHS will be a CO2-neutral company globally and its customers will receive lubricants from CO2-neutral production worldwide.
+As of January 2020, FUCHS is a CO2-neutral company globally and its customers receive lubricants from CO2-neutral production worldwide.

 FUCHS’ CO2-neutrality strategy is embedded in its sustainability strategy, which was launched in 2010.
-In order to implement CO2-neutrality as early as 2020, FUCHS will offset its CO2 emissions, which have not yet been avoided so far, through carbon-compensation payments by investing in high-quality climate protection projects aimed primarily at promoting renewable energies.
+In order to implement CO2-neutrality, FUCHS offsets its CO2 emissions, which have not yet been avoided so far, through carbon-compensation payments by investing in high-quality climate protection projects aimed primarily at promoting renewable energies.

 In the medium term, FUCHS intends to gradually reduce its carbon compensation payments and increase its share of renewable energy supplies, while continuing to invest in improving the energy efficiency of its locations.